Last Updated on December 28, 2021 by Angie

 A Wonderful Performance By The Pittsburgh Ballet

 Although we don't frequently attend ballet performances, we thoroughly enjoyed the Pittsburgh Ballet Theatre's rendition of this classic tale.
 After reading the performers' biographies and witnessing the mesmerizing dancing, it's clear that there is a huge concentration of talent in the company, something you might not expect for a city the size of Pittsburgh.

 Another highlight of the show, is, of course, the extremely colorful and dramatic costumes.
 In fact, there are over 200 different costumes used in this production of the ballet.
 From the toys to the mice and Rat King, to the Sugar Plum Fairy, to the fluttering butterflies and hummingbirds, there is so much going on visually that we were captivated and transported to this enchanting world.

 Of course, children are even more transfixed by the costumes.
 One of our favorite things about attending the show was the group of young children sitting behind us marveling out loud at each new character appearing on stage.
 As the number of kids rivals adults at this performance, this should be expected and has happened at every performance we've seen so far.

 One final thing we really love about the Pittsburgh Ballet Theatre's performance of The Nutcracker is how Pittsburgh themes and references are woven throughout the show.

-For example, the story book out of which all the toys emerge is Kaufmann's Christmas Stories for Boys and Girls, and one of the toys is a Penguin.
-Other Pittsburgh references include a backdrop that depicts Pittsburgh's three rivers and the confluence, and Drosselmeyer's carriage that is painted with the words “H.J.
+For example, the storybook out of which all the toys emerge is Kaufmann's Christmas Stories for Boys and Girls, and one of the toys is a Penguin.
+Other Pittsburgh references include a backdrop that depicts the confluence of Pittsburgh's three rivers, and Drosselmeyer's carriage is painted with the words “H.J.
 Heinz Company.”

 Overall we enjoyed the highly skilled dancing and dramatic costumes and sets of Pittsburgh Ballet Theatre's performance of The Nutcracker: it instilled in us childlike wonder and really put us in the Christmas spirit.
 We highly recommend making this show a part of your Christmas traditions!